MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-work-standard-lines.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: trade, sell, replenishment ms.date: 06/24/2021
+ms.search.keywords: trade, sell, replenishment ms.search.form: 172
+ms.date: 07/06/2022
 ms.author: edupont

 ---
-# Create Recurring Sales and Purchase Lines
+# Create Recurring Sales

-If you often need to create sales and purchase lines with similar information, you can set up standard lines that you can then insert on recurring sales and purchase documents, for example, for recurring replenishment orders.
+If you often need to create sales lines with similar information, you can set up standard lines that you can then insert on recurring sales documents, for example, for recurring replenishment orders.

-The following procedures show how to work with standard sales lines on a sales invoice.
-It works in a similar way for all other sales documents and for all purchase documents.

 ## To set up recurring sales lines